KhronosGroup/Vulkan-Guide/chapters/protected.md

 Protected memory was added in Vulkan 1.1 and there was no extension prior.
 This means any Vulkan 1.0 device will not be capable of supporting protected memory.
 To check for support, an application must [query and enable](./enabling_features.md) the `VkPhysicalDeviceProtectedMemoryFeatures::protectedMemory` field.

 ## Protected queues

+A protected queue can read both protected and unprotected memory, but can only write to protected memory.
+If a queue can write to unprotected memory, then it can't also read from protected memory.

+> Often performance counters and other timing measurement systems are disabled or less accurate for protected queues to prevent side-channel attacks.

 Using `vkGetPhysicalDeviceQueueFamilyProperties` to get the `VkQueueFlags` of each queue, an application can find a queue family with `VK_QUEUE_PROTECTED_BIT` flag exposed.
 This does **not** mean the queues from the family are always protected, but rather the queues **can be** a protected queue.